LordOfDragons/dragengine/README.md

 In a nutshell this means: __If you create a game, no matter if commercial or not__ __, you do not have to worry about licensing at all.__

+# GIT Branches

+The __master__ branch is the current development branch with the most recent work.
+It is potentially unstable and should be only used by developers working on bleeding edge software build against the upcoming release.

+The __stable__ branch is the stable branch pointing to the latest release.
+This branch is for public use by distribution builders and developers working on software to work with the latest stable release.

+All other branches are internal feature development and platform support branches not intended for public use.
+If you want to work on these branches please get in contact with the development team first.

 # Building Linux

 To customize build either copy "custom.py.dist" to "custom.py" and edit or add the